xTracr/RealCamera/README.md

 * Render player model in first-person perspective
 * Use F6 to toggle the feature on/off and other hotkeys to adjust the camera
 * Configure these features in the config screen(Cloth Config required)
+* Support most mod models in theory with the upcoming feature in 0.6+ (You can discuss it [here](https://github.com/xTracr/RealCamera/discussions))

 > Learn more about [Configuration](https://github.com/xTracr/RealCamera/wiki/Configuration)